 - Lead Software Security Engineer: $233,333

 There are even reports of freelance ethical hackers being paid up to $500,000 per year to seek out and penetrate network security weaknesses of huge companies like Tesla.
-Of course, before you start shooting for such huge payouts, it’ll be necessary to undergo education and training, as well as receive the required certifications needed to do such work.
+Of course, before you start shooting for such huge payouts, it’ll be necessary to undergo education and training and receive the required certifications needed to do such work.

 Interested in learning more?
 Schedule a meeting with an admissions advisor!

 How Much Does It Cost to Get a Cybersecurity Degree?